-Non-Spanish speaking expats may have a little trouble getting around in Spain, given that signs are usually in Spanish, Catalan or Basque, depending on the region.
+Non-Spanish-speaking expats may have a little trouble getting around in Spain, given that signs are usually in Spanish, Catalan or Basque, depending on the region.
 Parking in larger cities can often be a frustrating experience owing to high congestion and limited spaces.

 Cycling in Spain

 Travelling around Spain by bicycle is a popular holiday activity, especially in the summer months.
-Expats should, however, be prepared for steep gradients in some of the country’s mountainous regions
+Expats should, however, be prepared for steep gradients in some of the country’s mountainous regions.

 Domestic flights in Spain

 The three busiest airports in Spain are in Madrid, Barcelona and Mallorca, handling around 100 million passengers a year, but there are dozens of airports across the country, making it easy for expats to travel throughout the Spanish mainland.